Private Water Supplies

 Further information:

 Under Schedule 5 of the Private Water Supplies (England) Regulations 2016, the Council may recover from any relevant person its reasonable costs for sampling, risk assessing and analysing a private water supply.
 This may result in an increased charge compared to the 1991 regulations.
-Maximum charges are set for each element of the service and the charging policy in Worcestershire is as follows:
+Charges are set for each element of the service and the charging policy in Worcestershire is as follows:

 Analysing a sample: